CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.1.1.4 Protection against malicious programs.md

 Together with the basic requirements, the following requirements are state-of-the-art in the field of malware protection.
 They SHOULD be implemented in principle.

-#### OPS.1.1.4.A8 Use of cloud servicesCloud services to improve the detection performance of virus protection programs SHOULD be used.
+#### OPS.1.1.4.A8 Use of cloud services
+Cloud services to improve the detection performance of virus protection programs SHOULD be used.
 The corresponding specifications from the requirements OPS.1.1.4.A3 Selection of a virus protection program for terminal devices and OPS.1.1.4.A4 selection of a virus protection program for gateways and IT systems for data exchange MUST be observed.

 #### OPS.1.1.4.A9 Malware infection report [user]